Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: Generic tori, generic elements, and applications to weak commensurability

 \begin{cor} Let $G$ be an absolutely almost simple algebraic group over a finitely generated field $k$.
 Then $\gen^+_k(G) = \gen_k(G)$. \end{cor} \begin{proof} Let $G' \in \gen^+_k(G)$.
 Then according to Proposition \ref{P:Prop-gen1}, the group $G'$ is an inner twist of $G$, i.e. $G' \in \gen_k(G)$. \end{proof} 1mm

 {\bf 3.2.
 Generic elements.} Let $G$ be a (connected) absolutely almost simple algebraic group over a field $k$.
-A regular semi-simple element $\gamma \in G(k)$ of infinite order is called $k$-{\it generic} if the $k$-torus $T = C_G(\gamma)^{\circ}$ (connected component of the centralizer) is $k$-generic.
-The following result yields the existence of generic elements in Zariski-dense subsemigroups under one natural assumption. \begin{thm} {\rm (\cite[Theorem 2]{PR-Vin})} Let $G$ be an absolutely almost simple algebraic group over a finitely generate field $k$, and let $\Gamma \subset G(k)$ be a Zariski-dense subsemigroup that contains an element of infinite order\footnotemark.
-Then $\Gamma$ contains a regular semi-simple element $\gamma \in \Gamma$ of infinite order that is $k$-generic. \end{thm}
+A regular semisimple element $\gamma \in G(k)$ of infinite order is called $k$-{\it generic} if the $k$-torus $T = C_G(\gamma)^{\circ}$ (connected component of the centralizer) is $k$-generic.
+The following result yields the existence of generic elements in Zariski-dense subsemigroups under one natural assumption. \begin{thm} {\rm (\cite[Theorem 2]{PR-Vin})} Let $G$ be an absolutely almost simple algebraic group over a finitely generated field $k$, and let $\Gamma \subset G(k)$ be a Zariski-dense subsemigroup that contains an element of infinite order\footnotemark.
+Then $\Gamma$ contains a regular semisimple element $\gamma \in \Gamma$ of infinite order that is $k$-generic. \end{thm}

-In characteristic zero, the existence of generic elements without components of finite order in a Zariski-dense subgroup was established already in \cite{PR-MRL1} for any semi-simple $G$ (here the components are understood in terms of the decomposition of $G$ into an almost direct product of absolutely almost simple groups).
-The case of positive characteristic (particularly of characteristic 2 and 3) requires a more delicate argument, which was given in \cite{PR-Vin} assuming $G$ to be absolutely almost simple.
-We will also need the following refined version of Theorem \ref{T:ExGenElts} over fields of characteristic zero.
+In characteristic zero, the existence of generic elements of infinite order in an arbitrary Zariski-dense subgroup was established already in \cite{PR-MRL1} for any semisimple $G$.
+The case of positive characteristic (particularly of characteristics 2 and 3) requires a more delicate argument, which was given in \cite{PR-Vin} assuming $G$ to be absolutely almost simple.
+We will also need the following refined version of Theorem~\ref{T:ExGenElts} over fields of characteristic zero.

 1mm